youryu0212/react-blur-error/README.md

 - test device version: Iphone X(IOS 16.3)

 ### Expectation
-- Clicking the DON button on the IOS keyboard, I expected the blur to be triggered by losing focus on the html Input Element.
+- Clicking the DONE button on the IOS keyboard, I expected the blur to be triggered by losing focus on the html Input Element.

 ### Result
 - The onBlur event is not fired.